kumu/docs/guides/controls/showcase-control.md

  * `buttons` show options as a group of buttons
  * `dropdown` show options as dropdown
 * `multiple` controls whether more than one value can be selected at a time
- * `true` allow multiple values to be selected
- * `false` only allow one value to be selected at a time
+  * `false` allows the reader to only select a single option
+  * `true` allows the reader to select multiple options
+  * `match-all` allows the reader to select multiple options, and only showcases items that match **all** of the selected options
 * `placeholder` the text to display when nothing is selected (for `as: dropdown` only)
 * `summary` override the summary that's shown for the current selection (for `as: dropdown`).
 The summary will be shown regardless of what's selected so there's no need to use `placeholder` in this case.
 * `default` defines which field values should be selected by default (for `by: "field"` only).
 Use `select-all` to select everything by default.